iulica/docx-mailmerge/README.rst

 How populate Word Templates
 ===========================

-There are two main sources of examples for template populating
+There are two main sources of examples for template populating:

-- the unit tests of this project
+* the unit tests of this project
-- the nice write-up `Populating MS Word Templates with Python`_ on Practical Business Python for more information and examples
+* the nice write-up `Populating MS Word Templates with Python`_ on Practical Business Python for more information and examples

 Generally, you have to create ``field code brackets`` in which expressions such as ``MERGEFIELD``, ``IF`` and so on are inserted.
 Field code brackets looks like as curly brackets, but they are not ordinary curly brackets and must be created by special